sqwyer/grade-transfer/README.md

 AUTH_PROVIDER=
 CLIENT_SECRET=
 REDIRECT_URI=
+SESS_SECRET=
 ```

 ##### Fourth
 Once you have completed all of the previous steps, you should enable the Google Classroom API.
 To do this, visit the [Google Classroom API Quickstart Page](https://developers.google.com/classroom/quickstart/nodejs).
 Here, you should see a blue button titled, "Enable the Classroom API," Enable the API for a web server.
 Once given the option, download the credentials.
-Then, paste your `CLIENT_ID`, `PROJECT_ID`, `AUTH_URL`, `TOKEN_URI`, `AUTH_PROVIDER`, `CLIENT_SECRET`, and `REDIRECT_URI`. **Note** that you should just include the first `REDIRECT_URI` from the array provided in the credentials.
+Then, paste your `CLIENT_ID`, `PROJECT_ID`, `AUTH_URL`, `TOKEN_URI`, `AUTH_PROVIDER`, `CLIENT_SECRET`, and `REDIRECT_URI`. **Note** that you should just include the first `REDIRECT_URI` from the array provided in the credentials. `SESS_SECRET` can be any value you want, this is the session secret for Express-Session.

 **Extra:** If you want to host the project, you may need to use a service like [Glitch](https://glitch.com).
 This will allow you to easier develop and use redirects/auth links.